JonCooperWorks/httpfuzz/README.md

 }
 ```

-`Listen` implementations will receive a stream of  `httpfuzz.Result`s.
+`Listen` implementations will receive a stream of  `httpfuzz.Result`.
 These contain the `httpfuzz.Request`, the payload and the `httpfuzz.Response`, along with some other metadata.

 ```